BIRD OF THE WEEK: January 11, 2019 SCIENTIFIC NAME: Merulaxis stresemanni

 (Audio by Jon King, XC114457.
 Accessible at www.xeno-canto.org/114457)

-Five hundred years ago, the Atlantic Forest extended along the coast of Brazil into Paraguay and northern Argentina.
-Today, it has been reduced to less than 10 percent of original extent due to logging and conversion to agriculture and pasture.
+Five hundred years ago, the moist, lowland Atlantic Forest biome extended down the eastern coast of Brazil into Paraguay and northern Argentina.
+These unique forests, second only to the Amazon in biodiversity, are home to some 200 bird species found nowhere else, including the Pin-tailed Manakin and Seven-colored Tanager.
+Today, the Atlantic Forest is broken up into scattered patches and has been reduced to less than 10 percent of its original extent due to logging and clearing for agriculture and pasture.

 Sign up for ABC's eNews to learn how you can help protect birds

 After continued searching, a single female Stresemann's Bristlefront was observed just outside the Mata do Passarinho Reserve's boundaries in December 2018 by Alexander Zaidan of Fundação Biodiversitas and researcher Marcos Rezende Peres, who also obtained a recording of the bird.
 As of this writing, this is the species' only known living individual, although there remains hope that others may be found in other habitat remnants.

 “Although we are relieved that the Stresemann's Bristlefront continues to survive, the species' future remains precarious,” said Amy Upgren, Alliance for Zero Extinction (AZE) Program Officer at ABC.
 “Much more work needs to be done to locate additional individuals and protect additional habitat.”

 Searches are continuing in hopes of locating other bristlefronts, including the female's mate.
 To support these efforts, please give to ABC's bristlefront emergency campaign.
 ABC and partners are also creating an emergency action plan to protect more habitat.